Are you doing a gutters project?

 Have you ever wondered where all that water goes during heavy rainstorms, or once all the snow melts at the end of winter?

 For most homes, it doesn’t run directly from the roofing to the ground.
-Instead, it first routes through a series of gutters and downspouts, which direct the water away from basements, decking, and other surfaces and directs it to the ground.
+Instead, it first routes through a series of gutters and downspouts, which direct the water away from basements, decking, and other surfaces and direct it to the ground.
 This prevents it from seeping into your home and creating water damage.

 Cleaning Out Your Gutter System